Shubham-Kumar-2000/protocol-registry/README.md

 > node is /usr/local/bin/node
 ```

-Then replace the address of node in original comand.
+Then replace the address of node in original command.
 So your final command will be :
 ```
 $ /usr/local/bin/node /path/to/index.js